korintic/AdobePhotoshopScripts/README.md

 ### QuickSaveLayerVisibilityStates

 Saves a snapshot of the active documents layer visibility states when run on a document for the first time in the session and returns the visibility states when ran again.
 In turns saving and returning states on subsequent times it is ran.
 This script is meant to be used bind to a shortcut for efficiency.
 Good for temporarily toggling layer visibilities on documents with lots of layers.
 Also has an option to turn on visibility of selected layers and turn off visibility of all others when the state is saved this can be enabled by changing **toggleVisibility** from **"false"** to **"true"**.
-This option is for the use cases where the script meant to be used similarly to the native functionality of alt+clicking the visibility icon in the layer stack.
+This option is for when the script meant to be used similarly to the native functionality of alt+clicking the visibility icon in the layer stack.
+Supports state saving on multiple documents.

 ---